cgascoig/intersight-prometheus-exporter/pkg/intersight/docs/ComputeBladeAllOf.md

 `func (o *ComputeBladeAllOf) UnsetAdapters()`

 UnsetAdapters ensures that no value is present for Adapters, not even an explicit nil
+### GetBiosBootmode

+`func (o *ComputeBladeAllOf) GetBiosBootmode() BiosBootModeRelationship`

+GetBiosBootmode returns the BiosBootmode field if non-nil, zero value otherwise.

+### GetBiosBootmodeOk

+`func (o *ComputeBladeAllOf) GetBiosBootmodeOk() (*BiosBootModeRelationship, bool)`

+GetBiosBootmodeOk returns a tuple with the BiosBootmode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBiosBootmode

+`func (o *ComputeBladeAllOf) SetBiosBootmode(v BiosBootModeRelationship)`

+SetBiosBootmode sets BiosBootmode field to given value.

+### HasBiosBootmode

+`func (o *ComputeBladeAllOf) HasBiosBootmode() bool`

+HasBiosBootmode returns a boolean if a field has been set.

+### GetBiosTokenSettings

+`func (o *ComputeBladeAllOf) GetBiosTokenSettings() BiosTokenSettingsRelationship`

+GetBiosTokenSettings returns the BiosTokenSettings field if non-nil, zero value otherwise.

+### GetBiosTokenSettingsOk

+`func (o *ComputeBladeAllOf) GetBiosTokenSettingsOk() (*BiosTokenSettingsRelationship, bool)`

+GetBiosTokenSettingsOk returns a tuple with the BiosTokenSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBiosTokenSettings

+`func (o *ComputeBladeAllOf) SetBiosTokenSettings(v BiosTokenSettingsRelationship)`

+SetBiosTokenSettings sets BiosTokenSettings field to given value.

+### HasBiosTokenSettings

+`func (o *ComputeBladeAllOf) HasBiosTokenSettings() bool`

+HasBiosTokenSettings returns a boolean if a field has been set.

 ### GetBiosUnits

 `func (o *ComputeBladeAllOf) GetBiosUnits() []BiosUnitRelationship`